-There are many great attractions all throughout the United States, but one of the destinations tourists think about the most when planning a vacation is New York City's iconic Statue of Liberty.
+There are many great attractions all throughout the United States, but arguably the one tourists think about the most when planning a vacation is the Statue of Liberty.
+One of the symbols of America stands on Liberty Island in New York, and sees millions of visitors each year.
+Now, France is sending the United States a new miniature version of Lady Liberty for the Fourth of July.

 "Our friendship with the United States is very important, particularly at this moment.
 We have to conserve and defend our friendship," said Olivier Faron, general administrator of the National Museum of Arts and Crafts.